arviz-devs/arviz/doc/source/schema/schema.md

   but they are all tied to a single model.
 The model identifier can be added as metadata to simplify the calls to model comparison functions.
 * `created_at`: the date of creation of the group.
+* `creation_library`: the library used to create the InferenceData (might not necessarly be ArviZ)
-* `arviz_version`: the version of the ArviZ library that generated the InferenceData
+* `creation_library_version`: the version of `creation_library` that generated the InferenceData
-* `arviz_language`: the programming language from which ArviZ was used to create the InferenceData
+* `creation_library_language`: the programming language from which `creation_library` was used to create the InferenceData
 * `inference_library`: the library used to run the inference.
 * `inference_library_version`: version of the inference library used.

+Metadata can be stored at the whole `InferenceData` level but also at group level when needed.

 ### Relations between groups
 `InferenceData` data objects contain any combination of the groups described below.
 There are also some relations (detailed below) between the variables and dimensions of different groups.
 Hence, whenever related groups are present they should comply with these relations.
-Neither the presence of groups nor described below or the lack of some of the groups described below go against the schema.
+Neither the presence of groups not described below or the lack of some of the groups described below go against the schema.

 #### `posterior`
-Samples from the posterior distribution p(theta|y) in the parameter (also called constrained) space.
+Samples from the posterior distribution $p(\theta|y)$ in the parameter (also called constrained) space.

 (schema/unconstrained_posterior)=
 #### `unconstrained_posterior`